linode/docs/docs/tools-reference/linux-system-administration-basics.md

 2. Set up a server to respond to requests sent to this domain.
 For web servers like [Apache](/docs/websites/apache/), this requires configuring a new virtual host.
 For XMPP servers you must configure an additional host to receive the requests for this host.
 For more information, consult the documentation for the specific server you wish to deploy.

 3. Once configured, subdomains function almost identically to root domains on your server.
-If you need to, you can set up HTTP redirection for the new sub domain.
+If you need to, you can set up HTTP redirection for the new subdomain.

 ## SMTP Servers and Email Issues